Simon and Lucy Fraser and the first “Torbrek”

 Simon Fraser died early in 1889 at age 64.
 The property boom came to an end in that year and Queensland entered into a long economic depression.
 The family business would have been one of the first to suffer, with income drying up and loan repayments to make on land which in the past would have been quickly subdivided and sold.

-Lucy took out two mortgages on the Torbreck property totalling £5,400 to cover her debts.
-In 1892, a meeting of creditors decided to wind up in liquidation Simon Fraser’s estate, which had debts of almost £16,000.
+Lucy took out two mortgages on the Torbreck property totalling £5,400.
+In 1892, a meeting of creditors decided to wind up in liquidation the family company, which had debts of almost £16,000.
 Lucy and Alexander were allowed to keep their household furniture, but little else.

 The second Torbreck

-After losing Torbreck as a consequence, Lucy rented various houses in the area for some years, including in 1898 ours just down the hill. (see my post Glenview – A Highgate Hill House circa 1883 ).
+After losing Torbreck as a consequence of the liquidation, Lucy rented various houses in the area for some years, including in 1898 ours just down the hill. (see my post Glenview – A Highgate Hill House circa 1883 ).
 In around 1908, the family built a new “Torbreck” in Wahcumba Street, Dutton Park.

 In 1930, Lucy died at the second Torbreck in her hundredth year.
 She had been a member of the Diamantina Orphanage committee, president of the South Brisbane Benevolent Society, a member of the Charities’ Organisation Society, which she represented on the National Council of Women, and president of the Women’s Auxiliary of the London Missionary Society.
 She was survived by 6 children, 10 grandchildren and 12 great grandchildren.